How to be Involved in NHA

 OVERVIEW: The Markets Committee provides a conduit for information-sharing about wholesale electricity markets organized by various Regional Transmission Organizations (RTOs) and Independent System Operators (ISOs) throughout the United States.
 The committee participants give guidance to NHA staff for filing pleadings on various proposals from RTOs/ISOs, generic proceedings from the FERC, and targeted state programs.

-Vice Chairs: JK Wang, Pacific Gas and Electric / Paul Dietz, Grant County PUD / Steven Lieberman, American Punicipal Power
+Vice Chairs: JK Wang, Pacific Gas and Electric / Steven Lieberman, American Punicipal Power

 Supporting NHA Staff: Michael Purdie